dberger2/project1.github.io/README.md

 mentioned above, it only accepts three parameters (start\_date, end\_date, and api\_key).
 Given a `demo_key` can be used for the API, the user only needs to enter the start and end dates of the seven day period they would like to pull data from.
+For this example, data from time frame of late September to early October 1998 was pulled.

 ``` r
 asteroidcall <- function(start_date, end_date){GET(url = "https://api.nasa.gov/neo/rest/v1/feed?",